AdaCore/ada_coding_standards/source/guidelines/software_engineering/swe03_use_a_static_analysis_tool_extensively.rst

 Specifically, any code checked into the configuration management system must be checked by the analyzer and be error-free prior to check-in.
 Similarly, each nightly build should produce a CodePeer baseline for the project.

-"""""""
-Notes
-"""""""

-CodePeer is the recommended static analyzer.
-Note that CodePeer can detect GNATcheck rule violations (via the "--gnatcheck" CodePeer switch and a rules file).

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""